Randomised algebraic constructions for the no-$(k+1)$-in-line problem: Randomised algebraic construction for every k

 For the bound on $\Cardinality{\cP_k(W)}$, note that $\Cardinality{\cS(W)}=4(p-1)\Cardinality{W}$ by \autoref{thm:pversion_34}.
 On the other hand, for every $\ell\in\cL'$, pick a subset $R_\ell\subseteq \ell\cap \cS(W)$ of size $\max\{0, \Cardinality{\ell\cap \cS(W)}-k\}$.
-Then $\Cardinality{\cR} \leq \sum_{\ell\in \cL'} |R_{\ell}| = X_{k,p}(W)$ by definition. \end{proof}
+Then by definition. \end{proof}

-\begin{remark} Note that $\frac{1}{2} X_{k,p}(W)\leq \Cardinality{\cR}\leq X_{k,p}(W)$.
+\begin{remark} Note that $\frac{1}{2} X_{k,p}(W)\leq \Cardinality{\cR}\leq X_{k,p}(W)$ holds for the erased point set.
 Indeed, in the proof of \autoref{lem:construction}, we must remove the necessary excess points $R_\ell$ from $\cS(W)$ along the disjoint lines $\ell\in \cL'$ of slope $+1$.
-Considering the symmetries of slope $+1$ and slope $-1$ lines (c.f. \autoref{lem:M4j}), this gives the lower bound on $|\cR|$.
+Considering the symmetries of slope $+1$ and slope $-1$ lines (cf. \autoref{lem:M4j}), this gives the lower bound on $|\cR|$.
 The upper bound follows from \autoref{con:randomConstruction}.
-Choosing these $R_\ell$ carefully to stay close to the lower bound on $|\cR|$ (i.e. to avoid removing further points due to lines of slope $-1$) could give an improvement on the estimate \eqref{eq:constructionSize}.
+In order to improve the upper bound $\sum_{\ell\in \cL'} |R_{\ell}| = X_{k,p}(W)$, one might try to maximize (or bound from below) the number of excess points that appear as excess points on lines of different slopes.
+This approach could also add a marginal numerical improvement, but we decide not to elaborate on it for general values of $k$.

-When $\Cardinality{W}$ and $k$ are small, the underlying number theory enables finding this optimum, see \autoref{sec:HJSW-2} and \autoref{sec:HJSW-34}.
+Note however, that when $k=2$, the underlying number theory enables finding this optimum, see \autoref{sec:HJSW-2} and \autoref{sec:HJSW-34}.
 We will use similar ideas in \autoref{sec:smallK} to gain some improvement for small constant values of $k$.
 In the general treatment of the current section, we will simply work with the above upper bound on $|\cR|$. \end{remark}